arex388/Arex388.Extensions.MediatR/README.md

 #### How to Use

 I typically implement the interfaces as abstract classes I can inherit from.
 In the abstract classes I inject services such as Entity Framework and [AutoMapper][1].
 I use [EntityFramework-Plus][0] for its future queries to build up my projections and then AutoMapper to map them to the final response.

+#### Why?

+My goal with these extensions is to provide a clear and structured way to create MediatR handlers at to allow for the most efficient way to query for data needed by the handler while also being easy to use.

 [0]:https://github.com/zzzprojects/EntityFramework-Plus
 [1]: https://github.com/AutoMapper/AutoMapper